 (a) it has any tendency to make a fact more or less probable than it would be without the evidence; and

 (b) the fact is of consequence in determining the action.

 Continue reading “On Search Engine Relevance”

 Six years ago, Google started showing sitelinks for the top results for many queries.
 In a recent Google live experiment, Google started showing expanded sitelinks in search results with tabs above those sitelinks showing categories.
 These experimental results were written about last week by the team at SEO Consult, in the post Google’s New SERP Test: Tabular Mega Sitelinks.

-The continuation patent filing had a fresh new claims section that detailed how Google might interpret the categories of pages for purposes of showing AdSense advertisements.
-That process might not be the exact method that Google might classify pages into categories for purposes of sitelinks, or even for the explicit categories that Google could potentially show in search results to enable searchers to limit the results of their queries based upon clicking on those categories.
-But it does show some possibilities of how Google might classify pages.
+The continuation patent filing had a fresh new claims section that detailed how Google might interpret the web page categories for purposes of showing AdSense advertisements.
+That process might not be the exact method that Google might classify web page categories for purposes of sitelinks, or even for the explicit categories that Google could potentially show in search results to enable searchers to limit the results of their queries based upon clicking on those categories.
+But it does show some possibilities of how Google might classify web pages.

 Last week, I wrote a post on the Webimax blog about an approach that Google might take in response to the fact that there are often so many results in response to a particular query.
 The post, How Google May Re-Rank Search Results Based the Context of What You Click, described how Google might re-rank your search results for related followup queries within the same search session.
 Search for [jaguar] and choose a result related to the Jacksonville football team, and Google might boost results related to the football team or sports in general in your search results within the same search session.

 Google might try to use a “Contextual Click Model” like I described in that post, to try to identify related sites within sets of search results.
 They would do that by looking at its search query log files for search sessions from multiple searchers to cluster those clicks into related categories.